Face milling with the router

 Step 4: Prepare the workpiece

-Use a stable work table and a non-slip mat if necessary.
-Align the workpiece and support it if it wobbles.
-Clamp it firmly using clamps, clamping claws or eccentric clamps.
-With old wood, check for nails, screws or other foreign objects to avoid damage and safety risks.
+Use a sturdy workbench and, if necessary, a non-slip mat.
+Align the workpiece and shim it if it wobbles.
+Secure it firmly using clamps, clamping jaws, or eccentric clamps.
+If working with scrap wood, check for nails, screws, or other foreign objects to prevent damage and safety hazards.

 Step 5: Milling the wood flat

 Start at the highest point of your workpiece.
-Move the router in linear paths at a steady speed.
-Mill in the up-cut direction if possible.
-If a part has already been milled flat, you can lower the cutter by 2–3 mm and continue until everything is flat.
-Avoid removing too much material in one pass to avoid overloading the machine.
+Move the router in straight lines at a steady pace.
+If possible, route in the opposite direction.
+If a section has already been planed, you can lower the bit by 2 to 3 mm and continue until the entire surface is flat.
+Do not remove too much material in a single pass to avoid overloading the machine.

-Tip: You can find out more about climb milling and up-cut milling in the encyclopaedia article on milling processes.
+Tip: You can learn more about synchronous and counter-rotating operations in the encyclopedia article on milling processes.

 Note: A lot of wood dust is usually produced when face milling.
 Use a dust extractor and wear a dust mask.